Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Laboratory/Laboratory Experiment Earth.md

 On first prestige, you will be met with the prestige screen\
 ![Earth Experiment Prestige](https://github.com/Codrineye/Codrineye-s-TPT2-Compendium/blob/5b210d5df14a7f66f5ee1c737b8832da171e9138/FAQ/Images/Earth%20Experiment%20Prestige%20Screen.png)\
 If you hover over the middle icon, you will learn what performing a prestige had reset\
+**Keep in mind that this menu can be accessed whenever you'd like, you do not need to prestige to see these effects**\
 You are able to avoid this reset if you buy the exotic skill called `Fundementals`\
 This experiment has 2 prestige upgrades:
 - **Left Improvement**: Reduces the stability loss during compression by 20% and increases stability regeneration in stabilize mode by 10% (Multiplicative)